MarcusWolschon/osmeditor4android/documentation/docs/tutorials/data_styling.md

 ### Using custom style files in Vespucci

 Files need to need have an unique _name_ attribute and the _.xml_ extension and reside in a _styles_ directory in an app specific files directory (for example _Android/data/de.blau.android/files/styles/test.xml_ ).
-Currently the legacy storage format and location continues to work: unique _name_ attribute and a filename in the format _name_-profile.xml and stored in the _Vespucci_ directory.
+Currently the legacy storage format and location continues to work: unique _name_ attribute and a filename in the format _name_-profile.xml and stored in the _Vespucci_ directory, this is the only location that will work for devices with Android version older than 4.4.

 ### Style Elements and Attributes